Niccola della Tuccia

-Niccola della Tuccia or Nicholas of Tuccia (November 1, 1400 – 1472) was a 15th-century Viterbese chronicler under Pope Nicholas V, Callixtus III, Pius II, Paul II, and Sixtus IV.
-His surname suggests that he made a sacred vow of celibacy associated with the virtue of Tuccia.
+Niccola della Tuccia or Nicholas of Tuccia (November 1, 1400 – 1472) was a 15th-century Viterbese chronicler and orator under Pope Nicholas V, Callixtus III, Pius II, and Paul II.
+His surname suggests that he made a sacred vow of celibacy associated with the virtue of Tuccia and her gens.
+He is most known for writing the Cronaca di Viterbo that speaks on many events within Italy and beyond, including the Fall of Constantinople in 1453.